-Students who complete a transfer-oriented associate degree (Associate of Arts or Associate of Science) at an accredited, GCU-approved college, university, or program may fulfill the University's General Education requirements, with the exception of the University Success and Christian Worldview requirements.
+Students who complete a transfer-oriented associate degree (Associate of Arts or Associate of Science) at an accredited, GCU-approved college, university, or program may fulfill the University's General Education requirements, with the exception of the University Success, Christian Worldview, and specified general education course requirements.
 This applies only if the content of the associate is in alignment with the chosen bachelor program (Associate of Science in Business to Bachelor of Science in Business Administration).
-If a student's chosen bachelor program is not in alignment (Associate of Science in Business to Bachelor of Science in Education) than a course-by-course evaluation will occur (due to the number of credits required in the major).
+If a student's chosen bachelor program is not in alignment (Associate of Science in Business to Bachelor of Science in Education) then a course-bycourse evaluation will occur (due to the number of credits required in the major).
 The same is true of the Arizona General Education Curriculum (AGEC) from Arizona's public community colleges.